Princeton-CDH/lenape-timetree/CONTRIBUTING.md

 To document the source of the image, use `attr` for attribution text and `attrlink` for the source url, if available.

+### Image sizes

+Portrait images
+Recommended min height 1800px
+Absolute min height 864px

+Landscape images
+Recommended min width 1440px
+Absolute min width 700px

+NOTE: When cropping a portrait image your image may become too narrow with respect to the recommended min height (1800px), therefore try to stick to a portrait 16:9 ratio.